google/WebFundamentals/src/content/en/updates/2021/01/nic88.md

 And of course there’s plenty more.

-* To conform to a change in the HTML standard, anchor tags with `target="_blank"` will now imply `rel="no-opener"` by default, this helps prevent tab-napping attacks.
+* To conform to a change in the HTML standard, anchor tags with `target="_blank"` will now imply `rel="noopener"` by default, this helps prevent tab-napping attacks.
 * Most operating systems enable mouse acceleration by default, but that can be a problem for some games.
 In Chrome 88, the Pointer Lock API allows you to